 Mechanical filtration is the process of removing waste from the aquarium via an external filter such as a power or canister filter.
 The cartridge or sponge that is in the filter will not only trap waste, but will also act as a biological filter.
 As water is passed through the filter, the bacteria living on the sponge will feast on the toxins.
 Mechanical filters often have compartments for activated carbon, or other chemical media.

-Power Filter / H.O.B Filterfluval c4 aquarium filter
+Power Filter / H.O.B Filter

 A power filter generally hangs on the back of the aquarium and is sometimes referred to as a “hang on back” or “h.o.b.” filter.
 This type of filter is convenient and easy to access.
 Look for one that contains a good sized, reusable sponge for bacteria to grow on, such as a Fluval C series (featured right) or Aquaclear.
 When the sponge needs to be cleaned, rinse and squeeze it in a bucket of aquarium water so that the bacteria is not killed.
 Chlorine in tap water is not good for bacteria.
 I have also had good success with the Marineland Emperor Power filters.
 They are equipped with “Bio-wheels” which provide lots of surface area for bacteria growth.
 They do not come with a reusable sponge but have very large compartments where extra filter media can be added such as sponges or carbon.